theima/ein/README.md

 #### Actions/Events

 > **Note:** The view uses Action and not events, but they can be viewed as essentially the same thing and the events that are used in the view should be in a direct response to a user action.
-If there is a need to react to other native events consider creating a [component](#components)
+If there is a need to react to other types of native events consider creating a [component](#components)
 >
 > **Note:** The HTML renderer will send native events as actions.